puppup420247-org/EdgeEnterprise/edgeenterprise/overview-edge-in-the-enterprise.md

 # Overview of Microsoft Edge in the enterprise

 > [!NOTE]
-> This article applies to Microsft Edge version 77 or later.
+> This article applies to Microsoft Edge version 77 or later.